drewburr/dotfiles/README.md

 # dotfiles

 My personal dotfiles.
-Currently this is setup to support Bash, as is expecting on MacOS.
+Currently this is setup to support Bash, as is expected to be used on MacOS.
 Most features are likely to work identically on alternate shells/platforms, but I can almost guarentee there will be some initial compatibility issues.

 ## Setup